When an event has triggered, one or more actions will launch. Actions are executed, one after another in sequential order, because of an event.

 It’s that simple.

-Creating more complicated action series for controls is really just building on these basic principles, which we will explore in the Mission section.
+Creating more complicated action series for controls is really just building on these basic principles, which we in our learn customization video series.
 And, for a full list of actions available in Method, check out the List of Actions.

 Action Parameters (Input)